The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Results and Analysis

-\paragraph{Present vs. Conflicting Manifestations} Most present values are more frequent (Figure \ref{fig:value_counts}) and better detected than values in conflict (Figure \ref{fig:results_radar} and Table \ref{tab:results}).
-It is interesting to note that while Gemini$^d$, our top performing LLM, showed decent performance on the present values (Weighted$^+$ F-score of 0.4, compared to 0.49 by the top performing model and 0.33 by the second best LLM), it perform poorly on the conflicting values, achieving an F-score of only 0.22, compared to the 0.42 by the top performing model and only slightly better than the other LLMs.
-This result is surprising: while MLM results are expected to drop due to the smaller number of labeled instances available for training, we would have expected LLMs, used in a few-shot manner, to perform comparably on present and conflicting values.
-We have no plausible explanation for this significant drop in performance and intend to further explore it in the future.
+\paragraph{Limitations and Discussion} This study is not without limitations.
+First, we have sampled 91 influencers and 885 videos from TikTok.
+Our manual annotation process, included two independent expert annotators, and a third consolidator.
+This process ensured quality, yet limited the size of the dataset and the generalization beyond the TikTok platform.
+While this work explores the different pipelines and methods for value extraction, future work will incorporate a larger dataset, allowing for better generalization even for values infrequent in the current dataset.

+Second, we have sampled influencers from seven specific genres.
+In our dataset, we found much variability across the genres in content and style.
+The genres we explored were identified as the most important for children and adolescents.
+TikTok, however, is extremely diverse and other genres may become prominent.
+Thus, future studies must verify that our results generalize across TikTok.

-\paragraph{Video to Script Conversion} Finally, the use of the multimodal Gemini 1.5Pro to convert videos to detailed textual script (master scene heading, action, dialogue) proved beneficial for the task.
-We find the conversion to be reasonably accurate and the level of details provide useful markers.
-This conversion was vital for the application of the successful MLM.
-Two points are worth highlighting: First, before converging on the final prompt (see Appendix \ref{app:subsec:script_prompt}) we have experimented with different prompts, producing different outputs in various formats and detail.
-The evaluation of the quality of the script was done in a qualitative manner by two of the authors.
-Second, even the state-of-the-art models often fail to capture important details.
-For example, in a humerus nonsensical TikTok showing the influencer air-driving a car as a part of a guessing charade game, practically air driving, floating around in the room and bumping into objects, the generated script failed to reflect the fact that the influencer was actually moving in the air -- the main point of the video.
+A third issue stems from the movie-to-script conversion.
+The quality of the generated scripts was established in a qualitative manner by two of the authors.
+However, even state-of-the-art models may fail to capture important details.
+For example, a humerus nonsensical TikTok showed the influencer air-driving a car in a charade game, appearing to be practically driving in the air, floating around the room and bumping into objects.
+The generated script failed to reflect the fact that the influencer was depicted as actually moving in the air.